knowuh/2019-nerd-doodle/slides.md

 * eg: only black and white

 <vertical>
-## Gestlat principles of design
+## Gestalt principles of design
   <div class="left">
-    The Gestalt Principles are a set of laws arising from 1920s' psychology, describing how humans typically see objects by grouping similar elements, recognizing patterns and simplifying complex images.
+    The Gestalt principles are a set of laws arising from 1920s' psychology, describing how humans typically see objects by grouping similar elements, recognizing patterns and simplifying complex images.
 Designers use these to engage users via powerful -yet natural- "tricks" of perspective and best practice design standards.
   <div class="left">

 <vertical>